-Overdoses caused by mixing Klonopin and alcohol is more common than many people realize.
-This is due to the fact that both substances act on GABA receptors in the brain.
-They potentiate each other, making the combination stronger than the sum of its parts.
-Due to their potentiating effects, it takes less to produce an overdose when combined noth drugs than it would if they were taken separately.
+Overdoses caused by mixing Klonopin and alcohol are more common than many people realize.
+This is because both substances are CNS depressants that act on GABA receptors in the brain.
+They potentiate each other, making the combination more potent than the sum of its parts.
+Due to their potentiating effects, it takes less to produce an overdose with both drugs than it would if they were taken separately.

 Add to this the fact that these drugs also produce something called retrograde amnesia.
 This is the medical term for experiencing what is better known as a blackout.
-Oftentimes someone will take a Klonopin pill, drink alcohol, forget they took the pill, and take more.
-This leads to an overdose in no time.
+Often someone will take a Klonopin pill, drink alcohol, forget they took the pill, and take more.

-Well, it’s characterized by dangerously decreased respiration, heartbeat, blood pressure, and a loss of coconsciousness.
-Other symptoms include: blurred and double vision, loss of motor skills, hallucinations, unresponsiveness, vomiting, and disorientation.
+Well, it’s characterized by dangerously decreased breathing, heart rate, blood pressure, and a loss of consciousness.
+Other symptoms include blurred and double vision, loss of motor skills, hallucinations, unresponsiveness, vomiting, and disorientation.